I Vow to Thee, My Country: Contemporary use

-In popular culture

-The hymn is sung in The Crown, Season 1, Episode 1 (2016), as Winston Churchill enters Westminster Abbey for the wedding of Princess Elizabeth and Philip Mountbatten.

-Julian Mitchell's 1981 play Another Country and its 1984 film version derive their titles from the words of the second stanza.

-An arrangement of the hymn composed by Johan Söderqvist and Patrik Andrén was included as a part of the official soundtrack for Battlefield V.

 Reception

 In August 2004, Stephen Lowe, Bishop of Hulme criticised the hymn in a diocese newsletter, calling it "heretical" because of its nationalist overtones.

+In 2013, an Anglican vicar said that the hymn could be regarded as "obscene" for misrepresenting the teachings of Christ and urging on unquestioning obedience when asked to kill other human beings.

 "I Vow to Thee, My Country" was voted as the UK's sixth favourite hymn in a 2019 poll by the BBC's Songs of Praise.